-- Only students enrolled in the DNAP Completion program may audit courses within the DNAP Completion program. - Only students enrolled in the ASPMF program may audit courses within the ASPMF program. - Credit status/designation cannot be changed from audit to credit or vice versa after the first 5 MTSA business days of the course. - MTSA Refund Policy/Withdrawal Procedures apply to audited courses. - Audited courses do not count towards determination of enrollment status for purposes of financial aid eligibility. - Unless student has already completed the course for a grade, fees for auditing courses are the same as for credit courses. - Students are permitted to retake an audited course for credit.
+- Only students enrolled in the DNAP Completion program may audit courses within the DNAP Completion program. - Only students enrolled in the Nurse Educator Track program may audit courses within the Nurse Educator Track program. - Only students enrolled in the ASPMF program may audit courses within the ASPMF program. - Credit status/designation cannot be changed from audit to credit or vice versa after the first 5 MTSA business days of the course. - MTSA Refund Policy/Withdrawal Procedures apply to audited courses. - Audited courses do not count towards determination of enrollment status for purposes of financial aid eligibility. - Unless student has already completed the course for a grade, fees for auditing courses are the same as for credit courses.

+- Students are permitted to retake an audited course for credit.